 - How to deal with emotionally unavailable relationships.
 (Part 3)

-After reading part one of this series and completing the companion worksheet, you should have a much better understanding of what emotional unavailability means.
-As well, you should have a better awareness of how it shows up in your life and – let’s be honest – you’re a little surprised.
+After reading part one of this series and completing the companion worksheet, you will have a much better understanding of what emotional unavailability means.
+As well, you’ll have a better awareness of how it shows up in your life and – let’s be honest – you’re likely a little surprised.

 The pattern of being emotionally unavailable in relationships exists for you too, it’s just that your version doesn’t look like being cool, aloof, or narcissistic.

 Even if you don’t know exactly what your version of emotional unavailability looks like, you can see that you:

 - Chase people who don’t want to be caught – aka the emotionally unavailable

 And you’re ready to stop the heartache that goes with feeling like you’re “never enough” in relationships.